FAC-11/week1-dyrt/README.md

  - Dak - Learned About:
-  1) Git and github: Make frequent small commits
+Git and github: Make frequent small commits
-2) Dont merge your own pull requests
+Don't merge your own pull requests
-3) I learnt about the css unit 'vh' which allows you to size elements relative to the viewport height
-4) I learnt that you can set up forms without having a backend using eg formspree or a google script
+I learnt about the css unit 'vh' which allows you to size elements relative to the viewport height I learnt that you can set up forms without having a backend using eg formspree or a google script

  - Rachael - Learned about: